 Expressing that something just happened – Now

-Another common use of ‘ya’ in Spanish is to express that either an action just happened or that it needs to be done at this moment.
+Another common use of ‘ya’ is to express that either an action just happened or that it needs to be done at this moment.
 As you may already know, this meaning is commonly applied when giving commands to other people.

 So if you’re using ‘ya’ in this context, it would be translated as ‘now’ or ‘right now’.